umich-dbgroup/duoquest/README.md

 ### Procedure

-1. Run Enumerator by going to `systems/syntaxSQL` and running `python --config_path=../../config.ini`.
+1. Run Enumerator by going to `systems/syntaxSQL`, activating the virtual environment (`source venv/bin/activate`), and running `python main.py --config_path=../../config.ini`.
+This will take a couple minutes to load the word embeddings; if you want to run a sanity check load test, add the `--toy` option.
-2. After the Enumerator is up and listening, run `python3 experiments.py` with the appropriate arguments **in a new terminal window**.
+2. After the Enumerator is up and listening, **open a new terminal window** to the main project folder, activate the virtual environment (`source venv/bin/activate`), then run `python3 experiments.py` with the appropriate arguments.

 ## Run Live System/Server